productml/blurr/examples/offer-ai/offer-ai-walkthrough.md

 # Raw Data

-Blurr assumes that there is raw data from the game that is landing in an S3 bucket.
-Depending on our internal setup, this could be as simple as point your current raw data ingestion end-point (such as Firehose) to the S3 bucket.
+Blurr assumes that there is raw data from the game  landing in an S3 bucket.
+Depending on your internal setup, this could be as simple as pointing your current raw data ingestion end-point (such as Firehose) to an S3 bucket.

 We also assume that the raw data arrives in a JSON format.